Add Controls to Displays and edit properties, mapping to tags.

 Image Display:

-1. Find the Import File control
+1. Find the Import File control.

-2. Choose and image from your computer
+2. Choose an image from your computer.

 Web Browser: